Global Geopolitical Risk Concerns for Businesses in 2017

 North America: In terms of US foreign policy — a key concern — much depends on whether President Trump and his administration aggressively shake up the international system or adopt more pragmatic policies.
-What seems clear is that the US is likely to adopt a much more assertive foreign policy than was the case under former President Barack Obama.
-This may lead to greater friction between the US and its main trading partners and allies, as well as with its geopolitical rivals.
+What seems clear is that the US is likely to adopt a much more assertive foreign policy than was the case under President Obama.
+How such policy changes will affect relationships between the US and its main trading partners and allies as well as with its geopolitical rivals is unclear.

 Middle East: Iran’s May presidential elections will decide whether relatively moderate President Hassan Rouhani wins a second term, which will play an important part in determining whether or not Tehran seeks to preserve the landmark 2015 nuclear deal with the world’s major powers.

-Latin America: Political crises in Brazil and Venezuela will likely take centre stage in 2017, although the two countries may be headed in opposite directions.
+Latin America: Political crises in Brazil and Venezuela will likely take center stage in 2017, although the two countries may be headed in opposite directions.
 Brazil still faces the potential for disruptive corruption scandals, but appears headed in a positive direction.
-Venezuela on the other hand is in its fourth year of increasing political and economic crisis.
+Venezuela, on the other hand, is in its fourth year of increasing political and economic crisis.

-Pacific: Australia epitomises the line that must be walked in 2017 by many stable countries: It has a strong economic relationship with China, and deep security ties to the US.
+Pacific: Australia epitomizes the line that must be walked in 2017 by many stable countries: It has a strong economic relationship with China and deep security ties to the US.
 Elections in New Zealand this year will hold little of the drama likely to be seen in other countries.